 "General!" the king exclaimed as Edward Cullen arrived at the grand table.
 Lady Victoria eyed him with keen curiosity.

 "Your Majesty, I thank you for your invitation.
-My greatly trusted officers and I are at your service."
-The dark booming voice sounded through the halls.
+My greatly trusted officers and I are at your service," the dark booming voice sounded through the hall.
 The silence following was so tense that no one could even cut it with a butter knife.
-But the king, dressed in all his finery and rich clothing, ignored the public and focused only on his trusted general.
+But the king, seated in the center, all attention removed from him, ignored the public and focused only on his trusted general.

 "Why the solemn attitude, my dear general?
 One might think I have called you to attend your own execution," the king spoke merrily, making a gesture for the masked man to step forward.